Exact Renormalization of Wave Functionals yields Continuous MERA: Summary and discussions

 \section{Summary and discussions}

 In summary, we have generalized the ERG to include non-relativistic flows of quantum states.
+In doing so, we have demonstrated by construction that cMERA can be defined intrinsically in the continuum from a microscopic description.
 By regulating the time and space derivatives in the Lagrangian separately, we have allowed for a cut-off dependent dispersion relation that changes the real space entanglement pattern of the ground state.
 By choosing these two regulators such that the theory is spatially unentangled in the UV, we have recovered the usual coarse-graining operators found in earlier cMERA constructions.

+Perhaps the most promising feature of our generalized ERG is that it provides a systematic method to include interactions.
+Incorporating interactions in cMERA models using operator methods has proven to be difficult.
+For progress in this direction, see \cite{cotler2019entanglement,cotler2019renormalization,fernandez2019entanglement,fernandez2020non}.
+On the other hand, the path integral makes the incorporation of interactions straightfoward, at least in principle.
+The major technical difficulty is in finding appropriate limits where the ERG flow equations become tractable.
+While in this paper we explored the free fixed point, the ERG is also well behaved in large $N$ expansions and for certain exactly solvable deformations such as $T\bar{T}$ \cite{cavaglia2016tt}.
+These features of the ERG offer an exciting potential avenue to consistently define interacting cMERAs and ultimately make contact with holography, and the establishment of our result here is an important first step in that process.

-An interesting observation concerning our generalized RG flows is that they can accommodate more exotic unitary networks than cMERA.
+Another interesting observation concerning our generalized RG flows is that they can accommodate more exotic unitary networks than cMERA.
 Indeed, by appropriately choosing the smooth cut-off functions $K_0$ and $K_s$, we can tune the properties of the ground state wavefunctional both in the UV and the IR.
 For example, we could construct a ground state which takes the form

 for any non-negative real number $\alpha$.
 The choice $\alpha = 1$ coincides with the relativistic free boson while $\alpha = 0$ yields the unentangled ground state of the non-relativistic free boson.
 Other choices correspond to Lifshitz-like dispersions $\omega\sim p^{1+\alpha}$.
-We leave the exploration of such networks, their entanglement properties, whether the operator algebra is of type I or type III, and the connection to recent work in \cite{Rottoli:2022plr} to future work.
-Note that the ERG formalism discussed here can accommodate any Gaussian theory, including theories with no local actions such as generalized free fields (GFF).
-It was argued recently that in GFF theories, there are type III algebras associated with time intervals.
-As a result, all finite-time states have infinite entanglement as is expected from the bulk picture \cite{leutheusser2021causal}.
+We leave the exploration of such networks, their entanglement properties, whether the operator algebra is of type I or type III, and the connection to recent work in \cite{Rottoli:2022plr} to future investigations.
+Note that the ERG formalism discussed here can accommodate any Gaussian theory, including theories without a local action such as generalized free fields (GFF).